Haydarjammoul/nuclei_transcription_analysis/readme.md

-### Hello Louisa, these are chunks of my code, I will try to document and make fct names as clear as possible
+### these are chunks of my code, I will try to document and make fct names as clear as possible

 # Nuclei and Transcription Analysis Toolkit